Pasture, Rangeland, Forage (PRF) Insurance in Missouri

 Missouri is a significant forage-production state.
 In Missouri, about 6.9 million acres are in permanent pasture and 3.1 million acres of hay are harvested annually.
 Historical use of PRF insurance in Missouri can be found in Figure 5 from USDA RMA.

-To show how well PRF insurance has paid Missouri farmers in the past, Figure 6 identifies the Missouri farmer premium loss ratio for the years 2011 to 2020.
+To show past levels of PRF insurance payments to Missouri farmers, Figure 6 identifies the Missouri farmer premium loss ratio for the years 2012 to 2021.
 A farmer premium loss ratio can be defined as the indemnities that were paid out to farmers divided by the actual premiums paid by farmers.
-Note that during the major drought year of 2012, PRF insurance resulted in a farmer premium loss ratio of 3.81.
-In other words, a farmer premium of $1.00 resulted in $3.81 in indemnities when averaged across the state.
+In 2021, PRF insurance resulted in a farmer premium loss ratio of 1.3.
+This means a farmer premium of $1.00 resulted in $1.30 in indemnities when averaged across the state.

 For more information about this insurance plan, contact a crop insurance agent.
 Crop insurance agents are the best sources of information about these policies and can help you understand how the policies could be customized for your farm.